Councillor Marcus Johns

 I’m Marcus and I am one of the Deansgate Councillors.
-I live in (and in fact, on) Deansgate with my partner Jose and our cats Kinny & Toby.
+I live in (and in fact, on) Deansgate with my partner Jose and our two cats Kinny & Toby.
 I moved to Manchester in 2013 at the age of 18.
 Manchester quickly became my home as a vibrant city made of a rich fabric diverse communities all tightly woven together.
 As a young, gay person moving to Manchester, it welcomed me with open arms.

 I then went to the University of Manchester and stayed for work.
 I currently work in a think tank developing progressive public policy, after working in economic development previously.

 I became a Councillor because I wanted to give something back to the community that had been so welcoming and given me a home.
 I love living in the city centre, and I’m proud to work towards making it an ever-better place to live and an ever-stronger community.
 I love serving our diverse, exciting community and fighting for our vision of the City Centre: a safe, green, and pleasant place where everyone can live their whole lives happily with good homes, good jobs, and good services meeting their needs—old or young, families with children, adopted Mancunian or not, whoever you are.